robotix/2020.robotix.in/_events/conquest.markdown

 * Time bonus: + [ 360 - (time taken in sec) ] x 2 points if all the resources are successfully collected.

-#### Rules

-**General Rules:**

-* The maximum number of participants allowed per team: 4 people

-* The participants will be provided with 220 Volts, 50 Hz standard AC supply.

-* Participants will have to themselves arrange for any other power supply required for their robot.

-* Onboard processing units, if any, should fit within the dimensional constraints specified.
-Processing outside the arena is recommended, either wired or wireless.

-* Teams qualifying the first round will go into the second round.

-* Teams cannot tinker with their bots inside the arena.

-* USB extenders (5m long) will be provided.

-* There will be maximum of 2 restarts and 3 timeouts.
-The timeout can be of a maximum duration of 2 minutes and the bot can be restarted after a maximum of 5 minutes.

-* The decision of Team Robotix will be final and binding.

-* If we suspect hard coding, we reserve the full right to check the participant’s robot by testing on random arenas and code submission.

-* Any team displaying aggressive behaviour or refusing to comply with Team Robotix judgement will be immediately disqualified.

-* Wilful damage of the arena may lead to disqualification and a fine.

-**Event Rules:**

-* The robot has to remain within the arena throughout the run.

-* Maximum Restarts:
-  - Round 1: **1**
-  - Round 2: **2**

-* Maximum Timeouts:
-  - Round 1: **2**
-  - Round 2: **2**
-  - Maximum duration of a timeout is 2 mins only.

-**Robot Specifications:**

-* The robot must fit in a box of **25cm x 25cm x 25cm** with a tolerance of 10% in the dimensions of robot.
-No part/mechanism of/on the bot should exceed the given dimensions before the commencement of the event.
-However the dimensions can change during the course of the run.

-* Dimensions of the arena are to be considered with a maximum tolerance of 10%.

-* A marker of dimension **20cm x 10cm** having two colour scheme will be provided.
-However, the participants are free to use their own markers.